codedance/silken/README.md

 Config config = (Config) getServletContext().getAttribute("silken.config");
 config.setLocaleResolver(new MyLocaleResolver());
 ```
-A logical place to perform this initalization would be in a startup servlet's
+A logical place to perform this initialization would be in a startup servlet's
 init method.
 It is also possible to access the ``Config`` class using the
 convenience method: ``SilkenServlet.getConfig()``.